 - Deliverables are usually due at the end of the week.

 - If you need an extension or feel that you are having a hard time keeping up with the pace of the course, immediately contact your instructor.

 You may also want to:

 Read these tips for success in online courses

 Join the private certificate Facebook group

-The private Facebook is open to current and former students, certificate staff and instructors.
+The private Facebook is open to current and former students, certificate staff, and instructors.
 To join the group, click on the invitation link and request access.
 If you go by a pseudonym that I can’t recognize, please let me know what it is.
-We use this group it to exchange tips and advice on how to teach languages with technology as well as information about the certificate.
+We use this group to exchange tips and advice on how to teach languages with technology as well as information about the certificate.